GuerreroGames/Snake-Game/README.txt

 	https://github.com/grantjenks/free_python_games

-The orginal code is included is provided.
+The orginal code is included.
 The main() function of the re-implemented code is within 'controller.py'.

 **IMPORTANT**
 In order for this game to run, both 32-bit python and 32-bit pygame must be installed.
 They must both be 32-bit!
 Here are links to the download pages: